-Facebook Inc. (FB) may fall more than 42 percent below its initial public offering price by the end of the year, according to bets by structured-product investors.
+Facebook Inc. (FB:US) may fall more than 42 percent below its initial public offering price by the end of the year, according to bets by structured-product investors.

 The most actively traded structured products tied to Facebook since its IPO have been so-called put warrants, whose buyers profit if the shares drop below a pre-defined level, in some cases as low as $22, data compiled by Bloomberg show.
 UBS AG (UBSN), Commerzbank AG (CBK) and Julius Baer Group Ltd. (BAER) are among lenders that listed 1,504 warrants and certificates in Europe linked to shares of the social networking site that were offered at $38.